Kathleen Hall Jamieson: Academic career

 Jamieson’s work has been funded by the FDA and the MacArthur, Ford, Carnegie, Pew, Robert Wood Johnson, Packard, and Annenberg Foundations.
 She is the co-founder of FactCheck.org and its subsidiary site, SciCheck, and director of The Sunnylands Constitution Project, which has produced more than 30 award-winning films on the Constitution for high school students.

-Jamieson is a fellow of the National Academy of Sciences (since 2020), the American Philosophical Society (since 1997), the American Academy of Arts and Sciences, the American Academy of Political and Social Science, and the International Communication Association.
+Jamieson has been a fellow of the National Academy of Sciences since 2020, and a member of the American Philosophical Society since 1997, the American Academy of Arts and Sciences, the American Academy of Political and Social Science, and the International Communication Association.
 She is a distinguished scholar of the National Communication Association.

 Publications and awards

-Jamieson is the author or co-author of more than 100 works, many of which focus primarily on campaign criticism and the discourse of the presidency.
+Jamieson is the author or co-author of more than 10 works, many of which focus primarily on campaign criticism and the discourse of the presidency.
 Some of her most notable books are Presidents Creating the Presidency (University of Chicago Press, 2008), Echo Chamber: Rush Limbaugh and the Conservative Media Establishment (Oxford University Press, 2008), and unSpun: Finding Facts in a World of Disinformation (Random House, 2007).

 Six of her authored or co-authored books have received book awards: Packaging the Presidency (NCA Golden Anniversary Book Award); Eloquence in an Electronic Age (NCA James A. Winans-Herbert A. Wichelns Memorial Award); Spiral of Cynicism: The Press and the Public Good, with Joseph Cappella (Doris Graber Book Award of the American Political Science, ICA Fellows Book Award); Presidents Creating the Presidency, with Karlyn Kohrs Campbell (NCA James A. Winans-Herbert A. Wichelns Memorial Award, NCA Diamond Anniversary Book Award); and The Obama Victory: How Media, Money and Message Shaped the 2008 Election, with Kate Kenski and Bruce Hardy (American Publishers Association PROSE Award, ICA Outstanding Book Award, Rod Hart Outstanding Book Award, NCA Diamond Anniversary Book Award).
 Jamieson also received the Henry Allen Moe prize from the American Philosophical Society in 2016 for her paper "Implications of the Demise of ‘Fact’ in Political Discourse."
 Cyberwar: How Russian Hackers and Trolls Helped Elect a President won the 2019 R. R. Hawkins Award from the Association of American Publishers, and was a Book of the Year in The Times Literary Supplement.

 Jamieson has won teaching awards at each of three universities with which she has been affiliated.

-Theoretical contributions
+Contributions

 Dirty Politics (1992)

 In this book, Jamieson provides her readers with a new way to interpret political campaigns in an attempt to uncover the truth.
 She analyzes the various advertising techniques used by candidates, attempting to show themselves in a more positive light than their opponents.
 Jamieson also provides her readers with many advertising strategies.
 For example, she explains that many advertisements attempt to impersonate the news, hoping to gain legitimacy.